KeithDeSantis/CS-Undergraduate/README.md

 This course centered around recent innovations and problems facing the field of computer networking.
 Included an iterative term project where we developed a Software Defined Network using the OpenFlow protocol to enforce dynamic DNS assignment and enforce honey-potting security measures on a web server architecture.
 * Python
 * OpenFlow Protocol (Ryu)
+## 4801 Introduction to Cryptography and Communication Security (D23)
+This course introduced the basics of cryptographic schemes and analysis.
+Assignments involved creating and breaking various cryptographic schemes and analyzing their strengths.
+Some topics included AES, DES, 3DES, Block and Stream Cipher, Public Key Encryption, and Digital Signatures.
+* Python
 ## 4999 Independent Study with Craig Shue (A21)
 An independent study where I researched multiple topics including but not limited to DLL's and DLL injection, powershell scripting, and Microsoft Detours, eventually doing some work adjacent to [Professor Shue's research](https://web.cs.wpi.edu/~cshue/projects/).
 * C